rfl-urbaniak/rfl-urbaniak.github.io/_posts/2021-08-06-falsePositives3.md

 \begin{align}
 \mathsf{LR}(R, S, \neg S)  = \frac{1}{RMP + [ FPP \times (1-RMP)]}
 \end{align}
-\noindent where RMP stands for the random match probability and FPP for the false positive probability.
+where RMP stands for the random match probability and FPP for the false positive probability.
 We will assume that whether a (lack of) match is reported is independent of whether it is coincidental,
 \begin{align}
 \mathsf{P}(R \vert M \wedge S)  = \mathsf{P}(R \vert M \wedge \neg S) = \mathsf{P}(R \vert M)
 \end{align}